 Library Orientations for Location explains some of my orientation decisions, but I offer here more details on the rationale for what I do…and don’t do!

 The first day of school I show Introducing Your School Library through our whole-school TV channel.
-In this 3-minute video, I introduce myself, give a quick overview of library locations, and give the times that the library opens and closes each day.
+In this 3-minute video, I introduce myself, do a quick walk-around of the library, and give the times that the library opens and closes each day.
 This brief intro means new students are already aware of who I am so I can fully focus my Library Orientation on purposeful content.
 I also show the video to parents at PTA Open House and post it on our library Website—it’s a nice library advocacy tool!

 I believe it’s important to establish a procedure for entering the library because it sets the tone for the rest of the visit.
 At our first staff development before school begins, I remind teachers that, when they bring their classes to the library, students enter, sit down, and wait quietly for me to begin.
 I tell them—and students—that this procedure applies to any library visit with any teacher for any purpose.
 Even if there’s no lesson and I return to my desk, like during testing, I still want students seated to settle them down so I can welcome them into the space.